D-E-F-E-A-T/dotfiles-8/config/Qubes-os/README.md

 ```
 3. Bonus if you need some nice icon-theme download and compress them to any
    form.
 4. Transfer your compressed files to `dom0`.
-Open a new terminal form `dom0`
 ```
 [username@dom0]$ qvm-run --pass-io untrusted "cat rofi.tar" > rofi.tar
 [username@dom0]$ tar xvf rofi.tar